fhzh123/transformer_research/README.md

 - Need data sequence
 - Need to data-free coda (Now only for WMT'16 de->en)
 - Need beam search code to testing

+## Reconstruct Feature
+Use reconstruct BERT's last hidden feature map to input in other BERT.

+- Need to refactoring
+- Need to data-free code

+## NER Conditional Augmentation
+Expanding version of ConditionalBERT.
+Augment only person or organization information to augment and privacy protect.

+- Need to refactoring
+- Need to data-free code